reallynotburner/rn_web_monorepo/README.md

   - `$ cd rn_web_monorepo`
   - `$ yarn`

-To see your app running in iOS and Android:
+To see your app running in iOS or Android:
   - `$ yarn mobile`

-Then open up rn_web_monorepo/packages/mobile/ios/rn_web_monorepo.xcodeworkspace with XCode and hit the Play button.
+For iOS open up rn_web_monorepo/packages/mobile/ios/rn_web_monorepo.xcodeworkspace with XCode and hit the Play button.<br>
+For Android up open up rn_web_monorepo/packages/mobile/android with Android Studio and hit the play button.

 To see you app running in Web
   - `$ yarn web`